Andy4495/TI_Platform_Cores_For_Arduino/README.md

     - **This the URL you would most likely use with the Arduino IDE.**
   - Standard Energia URL:
     - <https://energia.nu/packages/package_energia_index.json>
-    - This is the "official" URL, but specifies older board package versions.
+    - This is the **official** URL published by Energia, but specifies older board package versions.
     - This would only be used in specialized cases, and is mainly here for archival purposes.
   - Standard Energia URL with latest board versions:
     - <https://raw.githubusercontent.com/Andy4495/TI_Platform_Cores_For_Arduino/main/json/package_energia_latest_index.json>
-    - This specifies the latest official board versions (along with all the older board version).
+    - This specifies the latest **official** board versions (along with all the older board version).
 The original file is available [here][12].
 The above URL has the same file contents, but the name is changed to conform to the [spec][7].
   - MSP430 boards using later compiler version:
     - <http://s3.amazonaws.com/energiaUS/packages/package_msp430_elf_GCC_index.json>
     - [Thread][11] explaining why MSP430 elf compiler option is availble.
   - MSP432 board manager URL when using local Arduino IDE/CLI:
     - <https://raw.githubusercontent.com/Andy4495/TI_Platform_Cores_For_Arduino/main/json/package_energia_development_MSP432r_index.json>
-    - Includes only the MSP432 (red) platform definitions.
+    - Includes the MSP432432P401R (red) and MSPP4111 platform definitions.
   - MSP432 board manager URL when using with `compile-arduino-sketches` GitHub action:
     - <https://raw.githubusercontent.com/Andy4495/TI_Platform_Cores_For_Arduino/main/json/package_energia_minimal_MSP432r_index.json>
   - ESP8266 board manager URL: